Ultraplot/ultraplot/docs/usage.rst

 Figure and axes classes
 =======================

-Creating figures with ultraplot is very similar to matplotlib.
+Creating figures with UltraPlot is very similar to matplotlib.
 You can either create the figure and all of its subplots at once: